kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 ... and /proc filesystem documentation:  https://man7.org/linux/man-pages/man5/proc.5.html [2]

-You might want to check the <i> capability.h </i> file, located on your linux host:
+You might want to check the <i> capability.h </i> file, from your linux host:

 ```